 Our ability to generate revenue from commercial sales and achieve profitability depends on our ability, alone or with collaborators, to successfully complete the development of, obtain the necessary regulatory approvals for, and commercialize our products.
-Although we received FDA approval of DSUVIA, and recently began the commercial launch of DSUVIA in the United States, we may never generate significant revenues from sales of DSUVIA, or, if approved, Zalviso, in the United States to become profitable.
+Although we received FDA approval of DSUVIA, and recently began the commercial launch of DSUVIA in the United States, we may never generate significant revenues from sales of DSUVIA, or Zalviso, if approved, in the United States to become profitable.
 Although DZUVEO was approved by the EC in June 2018, we have not yet entered into a collaboration agreement with a strategic partner to commercialize DZUVEO in Europe and there can be no assurance that we will successfully enter into such an agreement.
-While we have a collaboration agreement with Grünenthal for commercialization of Zalviso in Europe and Australia, Grünenthal may not recognize a level of commercial sales of Zalviso for which we would receive sales milestone payments.
-Even if Grünenthal is successful in commercialization of Zalviso, as a result of our sale to PDL of certain expected royalties from the sales of Zalviso by Grünenthal and a majority of our first four commercial sales milestones, we will receive only 25% of the sales royalties and 20% of the first four commercial milestones under the Amended Agreements.
-In addition, we do not anticipate generating significant revenues from DSUVIA, or Zalviso, if approved in the United States, in the near term.
+While we have a collaboration agreement with Grünenthal for commercialization of Zalviso in Europe and Australia, Grünenthal may not achieve a level of commercial sales of Zalviso for which we would receive sales milestone payments.
+Even if Grünenthal is successful in commercialization of Zalviso, as a result of our sale to PDL of certain expected royalties from the sales of Zalviso by Grünenthal and a majority of our first four commercial sales milestones, we will receive only 25% of the sales royalties and 20% of the first four commercial milestones under these arrangements.
+In addition, we do not anticipate generating significant revenues from DSUVIA or Zalviso, if approved in the United States, in the near term.
 Our ability to generate future revenues from product sales depends heavily on our success in:

-- maintaining regulatory approval for DSUVIA and obtaining and maintaining regulatory approval for Zalviso in the United States; and - launching and commercializing DSUVIA, and, if approved, Zalviso, in the United States, by building internally or through entering a collaboration, a hospital-directed sales force in the United States, and with third parties internationally, including Grünenthal and any future collaboration partner for DZUVEO, which may require additional funding.
+- maintaining regulatory approval for DSUVIA and obtaining and maintaining regulatory approval for Zalviso in the United States; and - launching and commercializing DSUVIA and Zalviso, if approved, in the United States by building, internally or through a collaboration, a hospital-directed sales force, and launching and commercializing DZUVEO and Zalviso internationally by entering into collaborations, including with Grünenthal, which may require additional funding.